CENTRAL HUMANISM HUB

-Regrettably Central Humanism - at least in the casual presentation of the topic on this website - may be destined to share the unwarranted stigma of "belief" with most other accounts of humanism.
-However, one of the in-house objectives of Central Humanism is to develop a sound philosophical basis for its agenda.
-A necessary prelude to this endeavour would be to clarify the differences between truth, myth and nonsense (some of the philosophy pages on this site aim to do just that) - because if we seek a sensible philosophy of life we must at least be rid of the last two.
+One of the in-house objectives of Central Humanism is to develop a sound philosophical basis for its agenda.
+A necessary prelude to this endeavour would be to clarify the differences between truth, myth and nonsense - because if we seek a sensible philosophy of life we must at least be rid of the last two.
 Our leading principle of thought and communication should be: let’s do our best to call a spade a spade and keep the goblins out.
 This principle calls for common sense, self-integrity and directness of thought and speech, but excludes the more radical belief of many humanists and rationalists that true knowledge can only be acquired systematically, using scientific method and logical analysis (see #6, paragraph 3).
 Nor is humanism in general free from deep-seated, pernicious and self-defeating prejudices, many of them originating in Christianity.
 The reluctance of many humanists to take on board inconvenient truths is totally at odds with their professed rationalism.